How to get A Business Manager Visa In Japan? (2026 Edition)

 The Business Manager Visa is part of Japan’s framework for attracting foreign investment while ensuring that visa holders genuinely operate businesses in Japan.
 The October 2025 reforms represent a major policy shift.
 Previously, an applicant could qualify with either ¥5 million in capital or by employing two full-time workers.
 Under the new rules, applicants must meet multiple requirements simultaneously, including a sixfold increase in the capital threshold.

 The visa is available to individuals who establish a new company in Japan, acquire or invest in an existing Japanese company, or manage a branch office of a foreign enterprise.
 The residence period granted ranges from three months to five years, depending on the stability and scale of the business.
-Initial grants are typically one year, with longer periods (three to five years) available after demonstrating sustained business performance.
+Initial grants are typically 4 months, with longer periods (three to five years) available after demonstrating sustained business performance.

 Eligibility Criteria